SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages.md

 > [!IMPORTANT]
 > - Page transformation today works for wiki and web part pages.
 Publishing pages is something we're evaluating for a future release.
 > - The SharePoint PnP Modernization framework is continuously evolving, checkout [the release notes](https://github.com/SharePoint/sp-dev-modernization/tree/master/Tools/SharePoint.Modernization/Modernization%20Framework%20release%20notes.md) to stay up to date on the latest changes.
-If you encounter problems please file an issue in the [PnP Tools GitHub issue list](https://github.com/SharePoint/sp-dev-modernization/issues).
+If you encounter problems please file an issue in the [sp-dev-modernization GitHub issue list](https://github.com/SharePoint/sp-dev-modernization/issues).

 To use page transformation for your environment you can use one or more of below described approaches: